 Ideal candidates are people with a physical disability and/or progressive disease who regularly participate in athletic activities, are able to travel to Durango, are new to disabled skiing or snowboarding, and will help "spread the word" about ASA's program within their communities and support organizations.

-Please click HERE for the most current application.
+Please click Here - New Dimensions Scholarship Application 2013-14.pdf for the most current application.